 The eco-friendly vehicle market in Europe is expected to grow rapidly due to the reinforcement of environmental regulations.
 Through the joint development of commercial electric vehicles with Arrival, we will be able to gain a competitive advantage and progressively establish our leadership in the global eco-friendly vehicle market.Albert Biermann, President & Head of Research and Development Division, Hyundai Motor Group

-Arrival is also undergoing trials with several companies like DHL, UPS, Royal Mail, etc. Arrival will be using Blackberry’s QNX SDP 7.0 operating system in the development of the company’s autonomous-ready commercial vehicle platform.
+Arrival is undergoing trials with several companies in addition to UPS, including DHL and Royal Mail and will be using Blackberry’s QNX SDP 7.0 operating system in the development of its autonomous-ready commercial vehicle platform.